government-accountability-and-transparency

 1. Ethics Commissions and Oversight Bodies

-Many governments have established ethics commissions or oversight bodies responsible for monitoring the conduct of public officials.
-These organizations often provide:
+Most governments have established independent ethics commissions or similar bodies to promote integrity among public officials.
+These institutions typically provide:

 2. Public Records and Transparency Initiatives